Understanding AHU Energy Efficiency Ratings

 Consider total system efficiency rather than component ratings in isolation.
 Well-designed units optimise the combined performance of all elements.

 Specify actual operating conditions rather than design maxima.
-Units operating predominantly at part-load should be optimised for real operating points.
+Units operating predominantly at part-load should be optimised for real operating points rather than theoretical peaks.

-I-Flow Technologies designs energy-efficient air handling solutions meeting current and anticipated regulatory requirements.
-Our engineering expertise delivers units optimising real-world efficiency rather than specification sheet numbers.
+i-Flow Technologies designs energy-efficient air handling solutions meeting current and anticipated regulatory requirements.
+Our engineering expertise delivers units optimised for real-world efficiency — as demonstrated across projects like our Colmore Row upgrade and our range of energy saving solutions.
 Contact us to discuss efficient AHU solutions for your project.